kapoorlakshya/screen-recorder/README.md

 Ruby gem to record your computer screen - desktop or specific application/window - using [FFmpeg](https://www.ffmpeg.org/).

-## Windows Only
+## Compatibility

-Only supports Windows as of version `1.0.0-beta3`.
-Linux and macOS support will be added before the final release of `v1.0.0`.
+Supports Windows and Linux as of version `1.0.0-beta5`. macOS support will be added before the final release of `v1.0.0`.

 ## Installation